Yoga Guide to Holiday Stress: Deal with Money, Family, and Food the Yoga Way

 2. Family Conflict

 We love them.
 We hate them.
 We hate that we love them: It’s our families!
-Spending time with the folks on their turf (maybe even sleeping in your unredecorated childhood bedroom) has a way of causing some, um, regression, and bringing up old issues that you’re usually mature enough to avoid.
+Spending time with the folks on their turf (maybe even sleeping in your hermetically preserved childhood bedroom) has a way of causing some, um, regression, and bringing up old issues that you’re usually mature enough to avoid.
 The perspective of yoga helps you unpack that baggage faster than the bullet train from whence you came.

-After yoga, the inevitable family clash of the Titans no longer seems inevitable.
+After yoga: The inevitable family clash of the Titans no longer seems inevitable.
 For instance:

 A. You have choices.
 You can choose to be neither provoked nor provoking.
 Meditation has taught you how to be the observer of your own thoughts.
 Nothing puts things in perspective like looking into your own head with objective detachment.